The History of HydroMassage Water Massage Beds

 1997 Hydrosoothe,

 Designed for the home.
-Pulsating jets in back, vibrating seat and legs
+Pulsating trackless massage jets in back, vibrating seat and legs

 |